← Back to Community

 Race week and the night before

 Race week was tighter than he expected.
-The taper feels strange when you're used to training every day.
-He felt sluggish on Tuesday and Wednesday, which is normal.
+The taper feels strange when you are used to training every day.
+He texted me on Wednesday convinced he had lost fitness sitting still.
+He had not.
+That sluggish, antsy feeling on Tuesday and Wednesday is the taper working, not failing.
 By Friday he was sharp.

 The warm-up was 15 minutes.
 Easy jogging, dynamic stretching, three short sled pushes to wake up the legs, two sets of 10 wall balls to warm up the front rack and breathing pattern.